MohamedHashish42/Managing-Multiple-Github-Accounts/README.md

 ```

 But there an issue because for example if we make commit for any repo from any account we will find that commit was made
-by the user and email defined in global git config so we have two options solve this issue we have Two options
+by the user and email defined in global git config, to solve this issue we have two options.

 ### The two Options to solve previous issue
 #### Option1: Setting needed config for each repo each time we clone it using the following 2 commands